Biden praises Braves' 'unstoppable, joyful run' to 2021 win

 WASHINGTON (AP) — President Joe Biden said Monday the Atlanta Braves will be “forever known as the upset kings of October” for their improbable 2021 World Series win, as he welcomed the team to the White House for a victory celebration.

-Biden called the series an “unstoppable, joyful run.”
-The team got its White House victory visit in with just over a week left before the 2022 regular season wraps up and playoffs begin again.
-The Braves are just two wins behind first place in the National League East.
-Chief Executive Officer Terry McGuirk said he hoped they’d be back to the White House again soon.
+Biden called the Braves' drive an “unstoppable, joyful run.”
+The team got its White House visit in with just over a week left before the 2022 regular season wraps up and the playoffs begin again.
+The Braves trail the New York Mets by 1.5 games in the National League East but have clinched a wildcard spot for the MLB playoffs that begin Oct.
+7. Chief Executive Officer Terry McGuirk said he hoped they’d be back to the White House again soon.